decaporg/decap-cms/website/content/docs/backends-overview.md

 title: Overview
 ---

-A backend is JavaScript code that allows Netlify CMS to communicate with a service that stores content - typically a Git host like GitHub or GitLab.
-It provides functions that Netlify CMS can use to do things like read and update files using API's provided by the service.
+A backend is JavaScript code that allows Decap CMS to communicate with a service that stores content - typically a Git host like GitHub or GitLab.
+It provides functions that Decap CMS can use to do things like read and update files using API's provided by the service.

 ## Backend Configuration